All Episodes

 There was concern when President Biden took office about his son's business dealings with China.

-He was supposed to divide divest himself of his stake in a Chinese private equity firm in December with ties to the Chinese Central Bank.
+He was supposed to divest himself of his stake in a Chinese private equity firm in December with ties to the Chinese Central Bank.

 As of April, he had not yet done that.

-And at some point you are going to get back to us on that.
+And at some point, you are going to get back to us on that.

 Do you have an update on that?